 Soften & Hydrate Feet with A Cracked Heel Salve for Natural Skin Care

-This cracked heel repair balm recipe contains all natural ingredients that help to encouraging healing and protect cracked heels and feet.
+This cracked heel repair balm recipe contains all natural ingredients that help to encourage healing and protect cracked heels and feet.
 It’s also great for hands, elbows, knees and lips – pretty much anywhere your skin needs some extra love!

 Cracked Heel Salve Recipe

 1 oz. sal butter

 .25 oz. lanolin

 .15 oz peppermint essential oil

 You will need to use a digital scale for this project.

 My cracked heel salve recipe yields two 75 gram containers that smell like peppermint!
 The peppermint also lends its cooling properties to hot, tired feet.
 If you prefer to have the patchouli shine through instead, use .15 oz. of patchouli essential oil and .1 oz. of peppermint oil.
 The patchouli essential oil is included in my cracked heel salve recipe for its ability to not only promote healing, but also for its natural deodorizing and antifungal properties.

 To make my cracked heel salve recipe, you’ll begin by weighing out the beeswax and cocoa butter and combine in a 4 cup glass Pyrex measuring cup.
 Heat in the microwave at 50% power until melted.
 (Alternately you may use a double boiler.)
 Be careful when removing your container from the microwave as the glass will be hot.
 I recommend using a potholder or towel to protect your skin from the heat.